 FUNDER(S) FINANCIAL AND NON FINANCIAL SUPPORT GIVEN National Institute for Health Research Funding of research costs (5 year project duration).
+National institute for Frediti Research randing of research costs (5 year project duration).
 Acknowledgement This project is funded by the Efficacy and Mechanism Evaluation (EME) Programme, an MRC and NIHR partnership.
 Disclaimer The views expressed in this publication are those of the author(s) and not necessarily those of the MRC, NHS, NIHR or the Department of Health.
 The EME Programme is funded by the MRC and NIHR, with contributions from the CSO in Scotland and NISCHR in Wales and the HSC R&D Division, Public Health Agency in Northern Ireland.
-Swedish Orphan Biovitrum Supply of study drug (IL-1RA and placebo) and shipping costs University of Southampton Costs associated with courier transfer of anonymised blood pellets from the Biomedical Research Facility at Salford Royal NHS Foundation Trust to University of Southampton for genetic sub- study analysis.
+Swedish Orphan Biovitrum Supply of study drug (IL-1RA and placebo) and shipping costs Costs associated with courier transfer of anonymised blood pellets from the Biomedical University of Southampton Research Facility at Salford Royal NHS Foundation Trust to University of Southampton for genetic sub- study analysis.
 UKCRN Nurse support for screening and approach Central / local commissioning Excess Treatment costs